 - Are there any items that are prohibited from being brought with me, such as clothing, books, a phone or laptop?

 - May I complete paperwork ahead of time?

 - Can I wait outside or in my vehicle until I am called in for my procedure?

 - Can a relative or caregiver accompany me?

 - Is follow-up provided in person, or am I able to make use of telehealth?

 Additionally, there are post-procedure considerations to think through.
 Many individuals face concerns with regards to the chance for contracting COVID-19 after staying in the hospital, so speak with your medical professional about the need to self-monitor for symptoms, along with recommendations on any additional precautions you may want to take, such as avoiding contact with others for a certain amount of time, wearing gloves or a mask in the home when others are there, additional sanitizing measures to take, etc. The doctor may suggest taking your oxygen levels and temperature at home.
 If that’s the case, make sure to obtain a thermometer and pulse oximeter.

-When you are comfortable with the answers you have obtained and with the assurance that the procedure is safe to schedule, connect with Atlanta Home Care Partners, provider of quality home care in Decatur and surrounding areas.
+When you are comfortable with the answers you have obtained and with the assurance that the procedure is safe to schedule, connect with Atlanta Home Care Partners, provider of quality elder care in Roswell and the surrounding areas.
 Our transitional care services will help make sure that things are taken care of before, during, and after your procedure, including transportation, picking up prescription medications and groceries, helping you get situated back at home and monitoring for any changes in condition, and so much more.
 Contact us any time at (404) 228-0103.